rackerlabs/support-how-to/content/how-to/dedicated-hosting/id-federation-map-policies-permissions-dedicated/index.md

   </tr>
   <tr>
     <td>Default</td>
     <td width="40%">Retrieves the value by looking for common locations or labels for the field.
-Only an attribute with the same name as the field is matched.
+Matchs only an attribute with the same name as the field.
 For example, name: <code>"{D}"</code> matches the attribute with the name <code>name</code>.</td>
     <td><code>name: "{D}"</code></td>
   </tr>
   <tr>
     <td>Explicit</td>
     <td>Directly input the values into the Attribute Mapping Policy fields.
-This is most useful for values that don't change for any federated user logging in, because they are applied to all federated users for this Identity Provider.</td>
+This is most useful for values that don't change for any federated user logging in because they apply to all federated users for this Identity Provider.</td>
     <td><code>expire: "PT12H"</code></td>
   </tr>
   <tr>